livegp/mono/apps/frontend/README.md

 The Dockerfile uses a **4-stage build process** optimized for Turborepo monorepos:

-1. **Pruner Stage**: Uses `turbo prune @mono/frontend --docker` to create a minimal workspace with only necessary dependencies
+1. **Prune Stage**: Uses `turbo prune @mono/frontend --docker` to create a minimal workspace with only necessary dependencies
-2. **Dependencies Stage**: Installs dependencies from the pruned workspace for optimal caching
-3. **Builder Stage**: Builds the application using `turbo build --filter=@mono/frontend`
+2. **Installer Stage**: Installs dependencies from the pruned workspace and builds the application using `turbo build --filter=@mono/frontend`
-4. **Production Stage**: Creates the final runtime image with minimal footprint
+3. **Runner Stage**: Creates the final runtime image with minimal footprint

 **Benefits of Turbo Prune:**